-Fig. 10%11 offer a comprehensive analysis of the VegDischarge v1 performance in West and Central Africa based on GRDC station data.
-Fig. 10a) reflects the performance in West Africa with data from 73 GRDC stations.
+Fig. 10&11 offer a comprehensive analysis of the VegDischarge v1 performance in West and Central Africa based on GRDC station data.
+Fig. 10a reflects the performance in West Africa with data from 73 GRDC stations.
 The scatter plot shows a high coefficient of determination (R²) of 0.83, indicating a strong linear relationship between the observed and simulated discharge.
-The Nash-Sutcliffe efficiency (NSE) of 0.83 and Kling-Gupta Efficiency (KGE) of 0.7 suggest the model's simulations are in good agreement with the observed data.
-However, the positive Percent Bias (PBIAS) of 28.4% indicates an overestimation in the simulated discharge, with bias higher for gauges with ≤ 10 km3.year-1 (Fig. 10b).
-Fig. 11a) depicts the model's performance in Central Africa, where data from 56 GRDC stations were used.
-Here, the model achieves an impressive R² of 0.96 and an NSE of 0.96, suggesting excellent model accuracy and predictive power.
+The Nash-Sutcliffe efficiency (NSE) of 0.83 and Kling-Gupta Efficiency (KGE) of 0.7 indicate the model's simulations are in good agreement with the observed data.
+However, the positive Percent Bias (PBIAS) of 28.4% indicates an overestimation in the simulated discharge, with bias higher for gauges with ≤ 10 km3·year-1 (Fig. 10b).
+Fig. 11a depicts the model's performance in Central Africa, where data from 56 GRDC stations were used.
+Here, the model achieves an R² of 0.96 and an NSE of 0.96, indicating excellent model accuracy and predictive power.
 The KGE value of 0.76 further confirms the strong performance.
-The PBIAS of -15% suggests a moderate underestimation of discharge volumes, which could be due to factors not captured by the model.
-Furthermore, the complexity of capturing high-intensity rainfall that leads to flooding, especially in regions like the Congo basin, poses a challenge.
+The PBIAS of -15% indicates a moderate underestimation of discharge volumes, which could be due to factors not captured by the model.
+Furthermore, the complexity of capturing high-intensity rainfall that leads to flooding, especially in regions like the Congo River Basin, poses a challenge.
 Bias in the model's ability to simulate surface runoff in tropical rainforests contributes to discrepancies in flood estimation71.
-More specifically, underestimation of surface runoff by the VegET model in tropical rainforests, such as the Congo basin, can be attributed to several key factors: 1) High vegetation density in these regions increases interception and evapotranspiration, posing challenges for models to accurately capture the complex interactions between vegetation and water processes, leading to runoff underestimation42; 2) tropical regions such as Congo basin often experience high-intensity rainfall events, which can be difficult for models like VegET to simulate accurately, resulting in potential underestimation of rapid surface runoff generation during such storms 43; 3) precipitation recycling, where moisture evaporated from the land contributes to local precipitation.
-The Amazon and Congo basins have the highest precipitation recycling rates globally, and inaccuracies in modeling this process can lead to further underestimations of surface runoff44–46.
+More specifically, underestimation of surface runoff by the VegET model in tropical rainforests, such as the Congo River Basin, can be attributed to several key factors: (1) high vegetation density in these regions increases interception and evapotranspiration, posing challenges for models to accurately capture the complex interactions between vegetation and water processes, leading to runoff underestimation42; (2) tropical regions such as Congo River Basin often experience high-intensity rainfall events, which can be difficult for models like VegET to simulate accurately, resulting in potential underestimation of rapid surface runoff generation during such storm43; (3) precipitation recycling, where moisture evaporated from the land contributes to local precipitation.
+The Amazon and Congo River Basins have the highest precipitation recycling rates globally, and inaccuracies in modeling this process can lead to further underestimations of surface runoff44–46.
 Collectively, these factors contribute to the observed underestimation of surface runoff in tropical rainforest regions by the VegET model.